Original version:

 I have been able to prepare versions of most of my ga68 test code to work under that older compiler, but the changes to do so are significant.
 In the GENIE compiler, there appears to be one source form, with keywords in UPPERCASE, and everything else in lowercase.
 The I/O functions are different, and so is the comment syntax.
 More seriously, there appears to be no way to invoke code written in other languages.
 Although the mathematical function repertoire in a68g is larger than in ga68, without access to direct calls to other libraries, it is difficult to do intensive testing of accuracy and behavior of integer and floating-point arithmetic, and of numerical library functions.

-The lack of easy code portability between the two compilers, and absence of a software tool to convert code between the formats expected by the two compilers, make me disinclined to consider a68g further.
-It seems more likely that ga68 could soon become the standard Algol 68 compiler on all systems on which the gcc compiler family can be easily built — today, that is almost all Unix-family systems, except OpenBSD, which remains a significant impediment.
-Its most recent release (OpenBSD 7.9) has gcc-15.2.0, with compilers for Ada, C, D, and Fortran, but not for C++, which is needed to bootstrap builds of some of the other language compilers.
+Given the drawbacks of a68g, it seems more likely that ga68 could soon become the standard Algol 68 compiler on all systems on which the gcc compiler family can be easily built — today, that is almost all Unix-family systems, except OpenBSD, which remains a significant impediment.
+Its most recent release (OpenBSD 7.9) has gcc-15.2.0 in the binary package system, with compilers for Ada, C, D, and Fortran, but not for C++, which is needed to bootstrap builds of some of the other language compilers.

 I recently learned of a68toc, a translator from Algol 68 to C. It is available here.
-So far, I have been able to build and install it from source code, but initial experiements suggest that like the two compilers, it has a notion of a particular dialect and syntax format of Algol 68 code, and I have yet to have it successfully translate short test programs.
+So far, I have been able to build and install it from source code, but initial experiments suggest that like the two compilers, it has a notion of a particular dialect and syntax format of Algol 68 code, and I have yet to have it successfully translate short test programs.

 The Web links are to HTML versions of the bibliographies that supply live hypertext links.
 Change the final .html to .bib for the BibTeX original that is needed for literature citations.